- Reviewed on: 16 November 2016

 Pan, Tilt & Swivel

 Most security cameras can be manually tilted and swivelled to focus on a certain viewing area.
-A true pan/tilt camera is equipped with a motor so that you can move its lens using its app or browser-based app.
+A true pan/tilt camera is equipped with a motor so that you can move its lens using its app or browser-based app, such as the Ezviz Mini 360 Plus.

 No amount of security video will help you if it’s blurry, jittery or otherwise distorted.
 Look for a camera that offers the highest possible resolution.
 However, bear in mind that many 1080p cameras will reduce the quality to 720p in order to upload it to the cloud, so it's not the advantage you might think.
 In most cases, it's only 1080p cameras with local storage benefit from the extra resolution.